V-Sekai/manuals/decisions/20221019-develop-a-replication-sync-for-100-000-entities.md

 For movement update the table once and only once per frame.

-For avatar paths that change rarely, batching all the updates and send at most once per frame.
+For avatar paths that change batch notify once per frame.

 ![image](https://user-images.githubusercontent.com/32321/196743240-092dba67-98e7-4a92-937c-48dd26284d4f.png)